 Once called “the Ritz Hotel of the Far East”,1 the Chosen Hotel was, for a time, the last word in luxury and comfort in Korea.
 Dignitaries, statesmen, royalty, celebrities, casual travelers, and locals graced its elegant spaces with their presence.
 Militaries occupied it as one would a barracks, and officers used it as their billet, but it somehow retained much of its prestige between then and Korea’s industrialization.
-The original building stood for only half a decade, and while its legacy lives on, much of its colonial period history has not been made easily available to the public.
+The original building stood for only half a century, and while its legacy lives on, much of its colonial period history has not been made easily available to the public.
 This article seeks to explore and contextualize the architectural and social history of this once iconic building.

 The Architect and Builders